ivychxn/sp21-cse110-lab3/.github/ISSUE_TEMPLATE/custom.md

 ---
-name: Custom issue template
+name: styling
-about: Describe this issue template's purpose here.
+about: adding some sTyLe to my page
 title: ''
-labels: style journal entry, to do, add more sharks
+labels: style journal entry, to do, add more sharks, more COLOR, font looks ugly
 assignees: ivychxn

 ---